-Scratch is an incredible program from MIT that can help kids learn how to code.
+Scratch is an incredible program from MIT that can help kids in grades 2-5 learn how to code.
 However, the program can be a bit confusing at first, so it is helpful for kids to have simple projects to complete as they learn the ins and outs of the platform.
 For that reason, we’ve compiled some fun Scratch exercises for kids that will help them to master Scratch and be equipped to tackle more advanced projects in the future.
-Read on to find fun challenges that involve flying, changing colors, noises, and more!
+Read on to find fun activities that involve flying, changing colors, noises, and more!

 To jump right into learning and making fun projects with guidance from an expert live, join award-winning free coding classes designed by professionals from Google, Stanford, and MIT - such as Scratch Ninja, our most popular beginner course:

-Try Scratch Exercises for Kids
+Try Scratch Exercises for Kids in Grades 2-5

 Below, you will find Scratch exercises perfect for beginners to use to begin to learn the Scratch platform.
 Challenge your kid or student to complete all of the exercises!